Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 17-39 Moscow time

-Kapustin Yar successful launch Launch of the Topol-E rocket for the purpose of testing advanced combat equipment.
-The launch was made at the Sary-Shagan test site.
+Kapustin Yar successful launch Launch of the Topol-E rocket for testing purposes advanced combat equipment.
+The launch took place at the Sary-Shagan test site.
 According to Western data TEST 1 ()

 106

-30.10.2013 Plesetsk successful launch Combat training launch at the Kura range (Kamchatka).
-The launch was made by a rocket and crew from the 14th division of the Strategic Missile Forces (Yoshkar-Ola).
-The launch was carried out as part of an exercise with a sudden check of the readiness of the Aerospace Defense and Strategic Missile Forces.
+30.10.2013 Plesetsk successful launch Combat training launch at the Kura training ground (Kamchatka).
+The launch was carried out by a rocket and a crew from the 14th division of the Strategic Missile Forces (Yoshkar-Ola).
+The launch was carried out as part of an exercise with a surprise check of the readiness of the aerospace defense and strategic missile forces.

 107